-Traveling with a toddler?
-Here are tips on traveling to Europe with toddlers, including toddler travel beds, packing lists, plane activities, and more!
+Here are all our pro tips on traveling with toddlers to Europe, including toddler travel beds, packing lists, plane activities, and more!
 Affiliate links are included below.

 When Alex and I decided to take our toddler son Larson on vacation to Europe, some people thought we were crazy!
 Heck, we felt like we were crazy.
 But with the guidance of friends who had traveled to Europe with toddlers, we were assured that yes, we could actually do it.
 As a friend of ours always says, traveling with toddlers is an adventure, not a vacation!

 A few days in and it actually did start to feel like a vacation!
 Incredible food, clear blue Mediterranean waters, and ancient ruins combined to make the most memorable adventure.
 Since we’ve returned, we’ve had many people ask, what are your tips for traveling with toddlers?
 Good news: we’ve got you covered!
 Here are all our secrets for the best toddler travel bed, plane activities, and more!
 For our full toddler packing list, skip to the very end.